FAQ + How to Use

 3How did the idea come about?

-During the 1st peak of the covid19 pandemic our medical center had a shortage of hospitalists to treat the volume of patients in need of admission for respiratory failure.
-Psychiatrists, pediatricians, orthopedic surgeons and others with limited infectious disease experience volunteered to help.
+During the 1st peak of the covid19 pandemic one of our medical centers had a shortage of hospitalists to treat the volume of patients in need of admission.
+Psychiatrists, pediatricians, orthopedic surgeons and others volunteered to help.
+They made use of paper templates with sample assessment+plans for covid PNA and lives were saved.

-Our hospitalist department created paper templates based on the typical covid admission workflow for these doctors to use under supervision.
-The doctor shortage was ameliorated here and lives were saved.
+Our hospitalist department created the paper templates based on the typical covid admission workflow for these doctors to use under supervision.
+The doctor shortage was ameliorated here because of them.

 4How do I use the application?